 people always ask me how to be a better writer. my answer is always the same: read, read, READ. reading teaches by example, shows you the curiosity of others and is proven to increase brain function/connectivity.— paul jarvis (@pjrvs) June 18, 2018

-Practice makes perfect, as they say, and it’s definitely true.
-What they forget to mention is that starting is the first step and often the hardest challenge.
+Practice makes perfect, as the saying goes, and it’s definitely true.
+What’s often left unsaid is that starting is the first step and often the hardest challenge.

-Be true to yourself and let people know about your experience, not other folks’ learnings.
+Be true to yourself and share from your own experience.
 Own it.
 No matter if you’re in your 20s, be brave to write about how you feel, about your hobbies, your struggles at the moment.
-On top of that, you are not alone in this game, and similar people will resonate with you.
+Similar people will resonate with you.

-Responsibility also means to be transparent and sincere when it comes to your blog posts.
-Don’t make things up, don’t cheat, don’t offer half of the truths, don’t do any harm in terms of how you pack information.
+Responsibility also means being transparent and honest regarding your blog posts.
+Don’t make things up, don’t cheat, don’t offer half-truths.
 Blogging is serious, and you should treat your audience accordingly, especially if you want to be more than yet another www out there.

 “I love meeting my readers, but I am so aware that the person who writes the books that they read is the best version of me — the most hopeful, the most helpful version of me.
 In my day-to-day life, I am as confused, & stupid, & pessimistic as anybody.” https://t.co/aug6SNQdrK— Lucy Bellwood is on Tour (@LuBellWoo) June 22, 2018

-Put yourself in their shoes and see how you feel: does the blog post feel authentic, reliable, meaningful or is just a bunch of lines thrown out there without aiming to achieve a clear goal.
+Put yourself in their shoes and see how you feel: does the blog post feel authentic, reliable, meaningful, or is it just a bunch of lines without a clear goal?

 Even though it’s true that we are exposed to a massive load of information, it doesn’t mean that nuances are not important.
 In fact, we live a time where we genuinely need them.